Edga380/edga380/README.md

 ## 🌱 Learning Journey

-I'm on a journey to become a well-rounded developer, and my current focus is on mastering Node.js to expand my backend development skills.
+I'm on a journey to become a well-rounded developer, and my current focus is on React to expand my development skills.
 I love the challenge of building scalable and efficient applications.

 ## 💻 Projects